shermanleejm/IS213_G7T2/README.txt

 Prerequisites:
 1. You need docker installed.
 2. This application requires RabbitMQ installed as well
-3. You need to have MySQL installed with a user callled nap with data and structure global privileges and no password SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, FILE, INDEX, ALTER, CREATE TEMPORARY TABLES, CREATE VIEW, EVENT, TRIGGER,
+3. You need to have either WAMP (Windows) or MAMP (Macintosh) with MySQL installed with a user callled nap with data and structure global privileges and no password SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, FILE, INDEX, ALTER, CREATE TEMPORARY TABLES, CREATE VIEW, EVENT, TRIGGER,